QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/installation.md

 A tree of items to be installed will show up.
 Click "Install" at the bottom of the window.

+Note
+{: .label .label-blue }
-**Note:** Godot 3.x can hang during the import process, but this is not a crash.
+Godot 3.x can hang during the import process, but this is not a crash.
 It will finish importing if you wait long enough.
 You can speed this process up by moving `/addons/qodot` out of your project, set Project -> Project Settings -> Import -> Import Etc2 to false, and move it back in.
 You can also delete `/addons/qodot/textures` if you don't plan on copying the example textures to your own `/textures` folder.

 When the importer is done, go to Project → Project Settings -> Plugins.
 By default, Qodot is not enabled.
 Click the checkbox next to its name to enable it: